How To Write An Email Marketing Sequence

 – Etc…

-– Freedom, study when you want
+– Self-paced, study when you want

 – Proven efficacy, 80% success rate

-I hope you’ve had an idea about how to write these benefits.
 The trick to writing compelling benefits is this:

 5. The emotional email